-5.1 GMOs and Genetically Engineered Organisms
+GMOs and Genetically Engineered Organisms

-CORE - Genetically modified organisms (GMOs) and their by-products must not be used in the production of ProTerra Insecta certified products.
+CORE: Genetically modified organisms (GMOs) and their by-products shall not be used in the production of ProTerra Insecta certified products.
 This includes technology that can be used to edit genes within organisms such as CRISPR/Cas9.
 This indicator applies to insects.

-Guidance: ProTerra strongly recommends that insect feed, processing aids, additives, and other inputs used in processing insects or creating insect-based food or feed products also be non-GMO.
-Level III organisations must demonstrate the non-GMO status of insects reared or used as part of a multi-ingredient product.
+Guidance: Level III organisations must demonstrate the non-GMO status of insects reared or used as part of a multi-ingredient product.

-CORE - All certified organisations shall avoid the intentional or unintentional contamination of certified products by GMOs from external sources and shall demonstrate that the non-GMO control system is set to assure compliance with non-GMO requirements of their target market(s).
+CORE: All certified organisations shall avoid contamination of certified products with GMOs from external sources and shall demonstrate that the non-GMO control system is set up to assure compliance with non-GMO requirements of their target market(s).
 This includes defining:

-- The Targeted Threshold Tolerance Level i.e., the level of acceptable GM contamination found in a specified product for a specified region (country), and - The approved/non-approved GMOs.
+- $\bullet$ The Targeted Threshold Tolerance Level i.e., the level of acceptable GM contamination found in a specified product for a specified region (country), and - The approved/non-approved GMOs.

-Guidance: Where the Targeted Threshold is not defined, it will be considered, 0.1% with an adventitious GM presence level of up to 0.9% of approved GMOs.
+Where the Targeted Threshold is not defined, it will be considered, 0.1% as "technically unavoidable" or "adventitious" up to 0.9% of approved GMOs per feed material/ingredient (feed/food).
 For claims on products, certified organisations shall refer to the document entitled Guidelines and Requirements for the Use of the ProTerra Logos and Seals.

-CORE - Certified organisations may use certain substances, which are produced by GMOs, or which are from unknown genetic origin, if:
+CORE: Certified organisations may use certain substances, which are produced by GMOs, or which are from unknown genetic origin, if:

-- The substances are not available on a continuous basis in non-GMO quality as defined in this standard (based on origin, production process, quantity and analysis); - The substances cannot be replaced with alternative products or methods; - The substances are necessary for insect health and protection reasons; - The substances are necessary for the production of food or feed products, and - The substances' used in food or animal feed are required by law or by regulation in the country or region where they are produced and/or consumed.
+- The substances are not available on a continuous basis in non-GMO quality as defined in this standard (based on origin, production process, quantity and analysis); - The substances cannot be replaced with alternative products or methods: - The substances are necessary for insect health and protection reasons: - The substances are necessary for the production of food or feed products, or - The substances' used in food or animal feed are required by law or by regulation in the country or region where they are produced and/or consumed.

 Guidance: Substances that are exempted according to this guideline include, but are not limited to, food additives, processing aids, flavours, amino acids, other micronutrients, vitamins, animal feed additives.
-Certification Body explicitly approves on a case-by-case basis, and all such use is documented by the operation.
-Exemptions are only possible, according to the Recommendations of the Expert Group to the Austrian "platform GMO-free" or to the recommendations of the EU Commission, based on the labelling of organic food.
+Exemptions are only possible, according to the Recommendations of the Expert Group to the Austrian "platform GMO-free" or to the recommendations of the EU Commission, based on the labelling of organic food and will be approved by the Certification Body on a case-by-case basis.
+Such uses shall be documented by the organisation.

-5.2 System of Identity Preservation and Segregation
+System of Identity Preservation and Segregation